Strategies for Easy Shopify Amazon Integration in 2024

 The goal of having more than one channel is to put your products in the limelight.

-Using two of the top eCommerce platforms, Shopify and Seller Central is beneficial for reaching a broader audience.
-The world’s number one marketplace, Amazon, has more 112 million Prime members alone, without taking into account the millions of average shoppers.
+Using two of the top eCommerce platforms, Shopify and Seller Central is beneficial for selling on Amazon with Shopify to reach a broader audience.
+The world’s number one marketplace, Amazon, has more than 112 million Prime members alone, not to mention the millions of average shoppers.
 In May 2020, Amazon received over 2.5 billion in traffic.
+Amazon to sell products has become a vital strategy for many businesses.

 As for Shopify, this shopping cart platform is the ecommerce market’s third favorite.
 Over 175 countries utilize Shopify to drive their business website, including some top brand names like Gymshark, Red Bull, and Tesla Motors.
-Larger long-time brands are using Shopify for direct-to-consumer selling because they recognize its impact.
+Shopify allows larger long-time brands to use Shopify for direct-to-consumer selling because they recognize its impact.
+The Shopify website serves as a primary interface where businesses can log in to their Shopify account and manage their Shopify orders.

 Why is discoverability important?

 Discoverability is how well your target buyer persona can find your products.
 Consumers need things, and they are looking for solutions whether they know it or not.
-The job of any eCommerce business is to bridge the gap.
+The job of any eCommerce business is to integrate Amazon with Shopify and bridge the gap.
 They must find the best way to put the solution directly into the consumer’s line of sight.

 Discoverability takes into account everything from search engine optimization to multichannel marketing.
-In this case, selling on top channels like Shopify and Amazon Seller Central is a smart way of leveraging their influence.
+In this case, connecting Shopify with Amazon and utilizing fulfillment by Amazon are smart ways of leveraging their influence.
 Meaning, they have the potential to grow your revenue by making your products more discoverable.

 How do you improve discoverability?